kanglin-chen/kanglin-chen.github.io/_pages/4_research.md

 Yunnan, China

-Practial environmental projects:
+Practial projects:

-* 2021-2023 Signal Four Analytics for Crash Mapping and Geospatial Analysis
+* 2021-2023 Signal Four Analytics (Tool Development for Crash Mapping and Geospatial Analysis).
+Supported by the State of Florida

 * 2016-2017 Master Planning of Mount Heng National Park in Shanxi, China - 2016 Revision, 2001-2030